2012/2013 JUSTICE CENTER PROGRAMS

 Forum on the Status of Women in Afghanistan

-The Justice Center will co-sponsor a forum on March 11 on the current and future status of women in Afghanistan, featuring Women for Afghan Women Executive Director Manizha Naderi.
+The Justice Center co-sponsored a forum on March 11 on the current and future status of women in Afghanistan, featuring Women for Afghan Women Executive Director Manizha Naderi.
 Women for Afghan Women runs shelters in Afghanistan and is in the forefront of services to women and girls who are the victims of violence.

 50th Anniversary of Gideon v.
 Wainwright